 View a detailed consultant profile on Deborah Seaman.

-Clive Shearer left Britain over 20 years ago seeking new horizons and founded a career as a facilitator, trainer, coach, and consultant.
-He taught his first class at the University of Washington in 1997 and says that his greatest satisfaction occurs when the people he works with gain practical workplace and lifetime lessons.
+Clive Shearer left Britain over 20 years ago seeking new horizons and expanded his skills as a facilitator, educator, coach, and consultant.
+He taught his first class at the University of Washington in 1997 and says that his greatest satisfaction occurs when the people he guides gain practical workplace and lifetime lessons.

 View a detailed consultant profile on Clive Shearer.

 Jean Swarm is a human resources specialist with Human Resources Operations for the University of Washington’s Upper Campus and Bothell and Tacoma campuses.

 Cass Tang, PMP, is a sought-after instructor and facilitator for project management, estimating, budgeting, risk management, meeting management, communications, facilitation, and scheduling.
-She graduated with a mechanical engineering degree from the University of Washington and worked for the shipbuilding, aerospace, and pulp and paper industries before transitioning to technology project management.
+She graduated with a mechanical engineering degree from the University of Washington and worked for the shipbuilding, aerospace, and pulp and paper industries before transitioning to technology project management and obtaining the PMI Project Management Professional (PMP) Certification.
 In 2007, she started her own consulting company, All Project Solutions, Inc., serving clients globally.
 She has helped to stabilize and grow organizations and boards with key processes and intuitive heuristics.

-Cass has taught for UW Seattle and Tacoma campuses, community colleges, and federal agencies.
-She uses a combination of lecture, group exercises, case studies, and assessments and is highly interactive.
+Cass has taught for UW Seattle and Tacoma campuses, community colleges, and county and federal agencies.
+She uses a combination of lecture, group exercises, case studies, and assessments and is highly interactive for sponsored and customized classes.

-Cass has extensive experience managing projects of all sizes from technology implementations, disaster recovery, construction, business case studies, and engineering and building project management organizations.
+Cass has extensive experience building project management organizations, building businesses, and managing projects of all sizes and types, including technology implementations, disaster recovery, construction, business case studies, and engineering.